pedroelbanquero/functional_information_conjecture/README.md

 Gödel specifically used this scheme at two levels: first, to encode sequences of symbols representing formulas, and second, to encode sequences of formulas representing proofs.
 This allowed him to show a correspondence between statements about natural numbers and statements about the provability of theorems about natural numbers, the key observation of the proof

-Another big genius , Christian Goldbach wrote a letter to Leonhard Euler as a result of GoldBach conjecture, discovering any pair number can be represented at least by 2 primes.
+Another big genius , Christian Goldbach wrote a letter to Leonhard Euler as a result of GoldBach conjecture, discovering any pair number can be represented at least by sum of 2 primes.

 Then any semiprime can be represated as a sum of 2 primes and the goldbach permutation order.